 No matter your style, all or nothing, as the days and weeks roll on you’re motivation is starting to wear down and you’re becoming exhausted.

 And when we’re discouraged, we start to give up and fall back into old habits.
 Old habits are comfortable especially when you’re burnt out.

-Before you hit this breaking point, you need to rest and review your progress regularly – that means on the daily, weekly and even monthly basis.
+Before you hit this breaking point, you need to rest and review your progress regularly – that means on a daily, weekly, and even monthly basis.
 Take time to ask the right reflection and review questions.